 The time children spent in their chairs should be short, but they should be paying full attention when they do.
 As a result, a CM education can be great for moms who are homeschooling boys.

 6. Nature Walks (Charlotte Mason Lead to the Scouts)

 Girl Guides and Boy Scouts are both creations that stem from a Charlotte Mason education.
 Mason believed scouting created amazing educational outcomes and was beneficial for learning about God’s creation.

-This led to another hallmark which is popular among CM advocates – nature walks.
+This led to another hallmark that is popular among CM advocates – nature walks.
 This is just taking your sketchbook and/or nature journal and interacting with nature.
-You might draw a bird or inspect a leaf.
+For example, you might draw a bird or inspect a leaf.
 Nature is your classroom here.

 Here’s a video I made on nature walks: